Puthiya Niyamam

-The film explores the drug fueled crimes and consumption of substances like marijuana and LSD by the youth.
-The film was dubbed into Tamil under the title Vasuki.
-The film was remade in Kannada as Purushottama (2022).
+The film explores the drug-fueled crimes and consumption of substances, like marijuana and LSD, by the youth.
+It was dubbed into Tamil and Telugu under the title Vasuki.
+The film was remade in Kannada as Purushothama (2022).

 Plot

-Louis Pothen (Mammootty) is a popular part-time television film critic, an artist, and a divorce lawyer who also participates in a live TV channel named "Kathrika".
-His wife Vasuki Iyer (Nayanthara) is a Kathakali artist, and they live together along with their school going daughter Chintha.
-They live away from their parents since their marriage was an inter-religious one.
+Louis Pothen is a popular part-time television film critic, an artist, and a divorce lawyer who also participates in a live TV channel named "Kathrika".
+His wife, Vasuki Iyer, is a Kathakali artist, and they live together with their school-going daughter, Chintha.
+They live away from their parents as their marriage was an inter-religious one.